Regency Gentlemen's Dress

 In the chapter on Empire/Regency ladies clothing you will have become acquainted with the terms “Full Dress”, “Half Dress” and “Undress”.
 This applies to gentlemen as well.

-“Undress” would mean wear informal clothes and to take of the cravat, in short what was worn around the house and in a close family circle.
-Clothing for everyday life was “Half Dress”, in which men would go out, receive company and attend not too formal events.
-The cravats were not tied so elaborately and the fabrics were simpler.
-The height of attire, “Full Dress”, as being the most formal and most elegant attire, can perhaps be compared to a modern black or white tie event.
+“Undress” describes informal clothes to be worn around the house and in a close family circle.
+Clothing for everyday life was “Half Dress”, in which men would go out, receive company and attend public but not formal events.
+The cravats were not tied so elaborately and the fabrics were simpler, wool or linen.
+The height of attire, “Full Dress”, being the most formal and elegant attire, can be compared to modern black or white tie clothes and made from luxurious materials.

-Basically, the wardrobe consisted of shirts, pants, waist coats, coats, cravats, socks, shoes and hats (top hats usually).
-The colour palette of a Regency gentleman (excepting officers of course who as Lydia Bennet would inform us look charming in their red regimentals) comprised rather sober colours: dark blue, brown, black, grey, green shades from dark to olive green, beige/cream and white.
+A man's wardrobe across the social ranks consisted of shirts, pants, waist coats, coats, cravats, socks, shoes and hats (top hats usually).
+They chiefly differed in the newness of the articles, quality of the materials and number of owned garments in total.
+The colour palette available to a Regency gentleman comprised mainly sober colours: dark blue, brown, black, grey, green shades from dark to olive green, beige/cream and white.
+Nonetheless, brightly patterned waistcoats and neck kerchiefs were worn as well.

-Over the shirt the waist coat is worn.
+Over the shirt a waist coat (or several over each other) is worn.
 These vests were rather close fitting, fastened double or single breasted with buttons in the front and could be laced at the lower back to fit at the small of the back.
 They had standing collars that framed the elaborate cravats.
-The snow-white cravats were a scarf-like long recticular piece of fine fabric tied closely to the neck in more or less complex knots.
+The snow-white cravats were a scarf-like long rectangular piece of fine fabric tied closely to the neck in more or less complex knots.
 They even prevented turning the head because they sat so close.
 Today cravats are still not very comfortable but back then it must really have been agony.
 Beau Brummel, the absolute Regency gentleman and dandy loved white cravats.

 Shoes: